 For all employees, four important steps must be followed to ensure compensation:

-Step 2: Have the treating physician complete a Physician's Report [pdf] and ask that all statements and reports be sent to the Benefits Office, located at 1600 Hampton Street, Suite 801, Columbia, S.C.
-29208.
+Step 2: Complete an Employee Injury Report [pdf] and provide it to the local campus Health Center.
+Ask the treating physician to fax all statements and reports to CompEndium Services at 877-710-2667.
 If your doctor says you must miss work due to the injury, complete a Workers' Compensation Benefits Election form, located at the bottom of the Employee Injury Report, stating whether you want to use annual leave and/or sick leave, or receive Workers' Compensation.

-Your supervisor will need to submit the Employee Injury Report along with a Supervisors Report [pdf] to the Benefits Office.
+Step 3: Your supervisor will need to submit the Employee Injury Report along with a Supervisors Report [pdf] to CompEndium.

 Please refer to the Workers' Compensation Policy [pdf] for additional details, including time lost from work and required forms.